brylevkirill/notes/Reinforcement Learning.md

 ----

-  ["Evolution Strategies as a Scalable Alternative to Reinforcement Learning"](#evolution-strategies-as-a-scalable-alternative-to-reinforcement-learning-salimans-ho-chen-sutskever) by Salimans, Ho, Chen, Sutskever `paper`
+  ["Evolution Strategies as a Scalable Alternative to Reinforcement Learning"](#evolution-strategies-as-a-scalable-alternative-to-reinforcement-learning-salimans-ho-chen-sutskever) by Salimans, Ho, Chen, Sutskever `paper` `summary`

   <https://blog.openai.com/evolution-strategies/> :
 >	"Our work demonstrates that ES achieves strong performance, dispelling the common belief that ES methods are impossible to apply to high dimensional problems."